stephbuon/job-searcher/README.md

 # job-searcher
-Scrape job postings from Twitter that contain keywords.
+Let's pretend that you live in a dystopia where you’re looking for a job, but the job postings are all on Twitter . . .